xwojziarnik/fxc-intelligence-app/README.md

 Below, I’ve provided a brief overview and analysis of each solution.

 #### Important note
-Before running the application using docker compose/docker-compose, please copy the environment variables template to a `.env` file:
+Before running the application using `docker compose`/`docker-compose`, please copy the environment variables template to a `.env` file:

 ```bash
 cp .env.template .env